Jennifer Fleiss

+Jennifer Fleiss is an American businessperson and co-founder of Rent the Runway, a company focused on the renting of high-end clothing and accessories.

 Early life and education

 Fleiss grew up in New York City.
-She graduated cum laude from Yale University with a BA in 2005.
+She graduated cum laude from Yale University with a BA in Political Science in 2005.
 She later attended Harvard Business School, where she met the future co-founder of Rent the Runway, Jennifer Hyman, and graduated with an MBA in 2009.

 Career

-Fleiss co-founded Rent the Runway with Jennifer Hyman.
+Fleiss co-founded Rent the Runway with Jennifer Hyman in 2008.
 She served as head of business development and as a member of the firm's Board of Directors.
-Fleiss managed business growth and long-term strategy planning, including key partnerships and sponsorship sales.
-She also assists with company-wide infrastructure, project planning, and key logistics decisions.
+She assisted with company-wide infrastructure, project planning, and logistical decisions.

-Recode reported that Code Eight was testing a personal shopping service in New York City, and had posted a job listing for "a trusted personal shopping companion that surprises and delights the high-net-worth urban consumer."

-Fleiss presents on topics such as the sharing economy, female leadership, entrepreneurship, and industry trends in retail, social media, and marketing.

 Fleiss started her career crafting long-term company strategy in the Strategic Planning Group at Morgan Stanley.
-She then moved on to Lehman Brothers’ Asset Management Group where she was responsible for analyzing business growth opportunities through acquisitions, international expansion and new product strategies.
+She then moved on to Lehman Brothers’ Asset Management Group, where she was responsible for analyzing business growth opportunities through acquisitions, international expansion, and new product strategies.

+In 2017, Fleiss left Rent the Runway to co-founded Jetblack, a text-based concierge shopping service, with Mark Lore, also the co-founder of Jet.com.

+In 2021, Fleiss joined Volition Capital.